 I'm Enc0ding URL$ wITh T3mBo0

-5 Click Run and you'll see the the URL encoded result returned by the Choreo.
+5 Click Generate Code to test the Choreo from our website, and you'll see the the URL encoded result returned by the Choreo.

 6To call the URL encoding Choreo from a Ruby program, copy the generated Code from your browser directly into a .rb file and try running it there.
 Your code should look something like this: